nymtech/docs/content/build-peapps/native-client.md

 ## Message Types

-There are a small number of messages that your application sends up the websocket to interact with the native client, as follows:
+There are a small number of messages that your application sends up the websocket to interact with the native client, as follows.

 #### Sending text